JoeJiang3936/Databricks/README.rst

 **What is this ?**

-The following github repo contains detailed information about utilizing Apache Spark with Genomics Analysis.
+The following github repo contains detailed information about utilizing Apache Spark and Databricks for Genomics Analysis.

 There is also an associated public website that is in process:  https://thesparkgenomeproject.com/